Follow TV Tropes

 • Claire's meeting with Wesker isn't exactly gentle since he lays the smackdown on her.
 You could be hobbling up to the Palace entrance, a mere single hit away from death, yet the cutscene happens and you're no worse for wear after watching Claire getting the crap beaten out of her.
 Obviously, this would be pretty unfair if you were injured after, but it's a pretty glaring and almost silly example.

-• Gas Chamber: The Torture Cellar and part of the Training Facility basement.
+• Gas Chamber: The Torture Cellar and part of the Training Facility basement is filled with gas.

 • Giant Spider: Like in many other games in the series, you'll have giant spiders to contend with, only here they're based on black widows rather than tarantulas.